Integrate Systems with a Transform

 The model of our integration scenario requires two different messaging libraries, or what we call Transports.
 This is easy to design in Tangram Pro.
 Let's start by adding ZeroMQ and ActiveMQ.

-- Click the Transports button and add ZeroMQ
+- In the left sidebar, click the + button in the Transports section and add ZeroMQ

 - Repeat and add ActiveMQ

 All the Transports in your design are listed in the Navigator on the left.
 We'll make use of these when we start connecting components.
 The one with the asterisk (*) designates the default transport.
-For more information see User Guide: Working with Transports
+For more information see User Guide: Design > Transports

 3. Add Components